OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

       enabled: yes
       filename: fast.log
       append: yes/no
+      retries:
+          reconnecting: 1    #number of retries when reconnecting
+          interrupted: 1     #number of retries if write is interrupted
+          blocked: 0         #number of retries if write is blocked

 Enabling all of the logs, will result in a much lower performance and the use of more disc space, so enable only the outputs you need.